-All other sites have been converted to RAD and utilize Reserves for maintenance.
-With respect to these sites, a draft plan for capital improvements in the 2021 fiscal year per the Physical Conditions Needs Assessment ("PCNA") is in the preliminary stage and has not been approved by the INLIVIAN Board.
-Improvements totaling just over \$2.0 Million are expected.
-Efforts are being made to finalize the scopes of work for some of the sites listed below:
+All other INLIVIAN sites have been converted to RAD and therefore utilize Reserves funds for maintenance and capital improvements along with MTW funds.
+With respect to these sites, a draft plan for capital improvements in the 2022 fiscal year per the Physical Conditions Needs Assessment ("PCNA") is in the preliminary stage and has not been approved by the INLIVIAN Board.
+Agency efforts are being made to finalize the scopes of work for much of the planned improvements listed below: